Henry J. Aaron: Affiliations

 Aaron is a member of the Institute of Medicine, the American Academy of Arts and Sciences and the advisory committee of the Stanford Institute for Economic Policy Research.
 He has been vice-president and member of the executive committee of the American Economics Association and president of the Association of Public Policy and Management.
 He has also served on the board of trustees of Georgetown University and the board of directors of the College Retirement Equity Fund.
 He serves on the board of directors of the Center on Budget and Policy Priorities.

 Publications

-Aaron has written dozens of articles, which have been cited hundreds of times according to Google Scholar.
+Aaron has written dozens of articles, which have been cited over ten thousand times according to Google Scholar.

 Some of his publications with the highest citations include: